Redback-Operations/redback-documentation/docs/web-mobile-app-dev/frontend/getting-started.md

 - Git GUI such as GitKraken, SourceTree, GitHub Desktop (if you prefer this over working only with terminal commands)

 ## Getting Started
-1. Fork the repository to your own account
+1. Fork the repository you will be working on to your own account
    ![Screenshot of how to fork a repo](./img/fork-example.png)

 2. Clone the repository to your local machine